Thinking about hiking the Navajo Loop Trail in Bryce Canyon National Park? You’re in for one of the park’s most iconic and rewarding experiences.

 Guided Tours of the Navajo Loop Trail

-You don’t need a guide, but having a guide for the whole day can give you piece of mind on finding all the trails, as guides share interesting information about the national park and what you’re seeing.
+You don’t need a guide, but having a guide for the whole day can give you peace of mind on finding all the trails, and guides share interesting information about the national park and what you’re seeing.

 Small Group Hiking Trip